netzero-labs/netzero-labs/docs/ev_charging/ChargeOnSolarTesla.md

 3. Enable the **Prioritize Powerwall charging** option and set the minimum Powerwall state of charge that must be reached before vehicle charging begins.

+4. Charge on Solar in the Tesla app must be enabled for this automation to run.

 ## Notes

 - If the Powerwall is already at or above the configured state of charge when Charge on Solar